-Clarion Academy trust will work with its academies to consider this data, and to analyses whether there are patterns across the trust, recognizing that numbers in an 1 academy may be too low to allow for meaningful statistical analysis.
+The multi academy trust will work with its academies to consider this data, and to analyse whether there are patterns across the rrust, recognising that numbers in any 1 academy may be too low to allow for meaningful statistical analysis.

-This policy will be reviewed by the Deputy Headteacher annually.
-At every review, the policy will be approved by the Head of School and Pakefield High School local governing body.
+This policy will be reviewed by the head of school yearly.
+At every review, the policy will be approved by the governing board.

-10. Links with other policies
+11. Links with other policies

-This exclusions policy is linked to our:
+This policy is linked to our:

-- Behaviour policy
+- · Behaviour policy

-- SEN policy and information report
+- SEND policy

-- Safegaurding and Child Protection Policy
+- SEN information report